Argelbargel/vault-raft-snapshot-agent/README.md

 `raft-snapshot-2023-09-01T15-30-00Z+0200.snap` for a snapshot taken at 15:30:00 on 09/01/2023 when the timezone is CEST (GMT + 2h).

-The options below snapshots can be overridden for a specific storage:
+These options can be overridden for a specific storage:
 ```
 snapshots:
   frequency: 1h